 Can a flat paint cover up a rough surface?

 Rough surfaces can be hidden by flat paint.
 This kind of paint tends to conceal uneven surfaces.
-Glossy paint makes the wall appear much worse than it is by highlighting every fissure, crack, and a crater on the surface it covers.
+Glossy paint makes the wall appear much worse than it is by highlighting every fissure, crack, and crater on the surface it covers.

 How excellent is matte black automobile paint?